babelyaga/simon/README.md

 I want to be upfront: I'm fully aware that using React and Redux would be a much better choice for building this game in a production environment.
 However, I intentionally chose to use vanilla JavaScript, HTML, and CSS as a learning exercise.
 My goal was to understand these core technologies without the abstraction of modern frameworks.
 It's been a great journey in understanding the fundamentals!

+## Setup

+Want to run this locally?
+It's easy:
+1. Clone this repo or download the source files.
+2. Open `index.html` in your favorite modern web browser.
+3. That's it!
+No npm install, no build process.
+Old school 🤓?

+Or simply go to [babelyaga.github.io/simon](https://babelyaga.github.io/simon) and start playing.

+## How to Play

+1. Hit that "Start" button to kick things off.
+2. Watch and listen to the sequence I'll show you.
+3. Repeat it back by clicking the colored buttons in the same order.
+4. Get it right, and I'll add another step to the sequence.
+How far can you go?
+5. Make a mistake, and it's game over!
+But don't worry, you can always try again.

 ## Game Features

 Here's what I've packed into this little game: